Before you study abroad, you need to research your options. Follow these steps to find your study abroad program:

 Step 3: Meet with your academic adviser

 It is also important to discuss goals and interests with your academic adviser.
-Make sure your adviser knows about your interest in going abroad, and he or she will assist with determining how classes offered as part of your international program can help you to meet Iowa State degree requirements.
+Make sure your adviser knows about your interest in going abroad, and he or she will assist with determining how classes offered as part of your study abroad program can help you to meet Iowa State degree requirements.

 Step 4: Submit your ISUAbroad application